sbryan/spark-js-SDK/README.md

    4. Set the "Callback URL" field on the Spark app to return to the <i>index.html</i> file.<br>
    ![Spark Callback URL entry](https://dp6mb85fgupxl.cloudfront.net/blog-prd-content/uploads/2015/05/x1.png)<br>

-###Quick start.
+###Quick Start 2: Using the SDK.
 * Get the latest published version of the SDK [here](https://code.spark.autodesk.com/autodesk-spark-sdk-latest.min.js).
 * The full SDK reference is available [here](http://code.spark.autodesk.com/autodesk-spark-sdk/docs/v1/index.html).

-1. <b>Include the SDK library in your HTML page</b> just before closing the body section (`</body>`).
+1) <b>Include the SDK library in your HTML page</b> just before closing the body section (`</body>`).
 ```HTML
 <script type="text/javascript" src="//code.spark.autodesk.com/autodesk-spark-sdk-latest.min.js"></script>
 ```
-2. **After** including the SDK library, the method ADSKSpark.Client.initialize() is used to initialize and setup the SDK:</b>
+2) **After** including the SDK library, the method ADSKSpark.Client.initialize() must be used to initialize and setup the SDK:</b><br>
-      ```ADSKSpark.Client.initialize('',// Your app key
-              '',// The guest token endpoint that is implemented by your server (i.e. http://example.com/guest_token)
-              '',// The access token endpoint that is implemented by your server (i.e. http://example.com/access_token)
-              '',// The refresh access token endpoint that is implemented by your server (i.e. http://example.com/refresh_token)
-              ADSKSpark.Constants.API_HOST_SANDBOX // api host - API_HOST_PRODUCTION or API_HOST_SANDBOX
-      );```
-ADSKSpark.Client.initialize() is passed five values:
+ADSKSpark.Client.initialize() is passed five values:<br>
 a.
-App Key - A string containing your Spark app's (provided during registration).|
+App Key - A string containing your Spark app's (provided during registration).<br>
 b.
 Guest token URL - The server URL to which guest token requests will be directed.
-The SDK requires that authentication APIs are called from a server: The repository in which the SDK is located also contains a node.js implementation of these servers in the <i>authentication_server</i> folder.
+The SDK requires that authentication APIs are called from a server: The repository in which the SDK is located also contains a node.js implementation of these servers in the <i>authentication_server</i> folder.<br>
 c.
-Access token URL - The server URL to which access token requests will be directed.
+Access token URL - The server URL to which access token requests will be directed.<br>
 d.
-Refresh access token URL - The server URL to which refresh access token requests will be directed.
+Refresh access token URL - The server URL to which refresh access token requests will be directed.<br>
 e. <i>ADSKSpark.Constants.API_HOST_SANDBOX</i> or <i>ADSKSpark.Constants.API_HOST_PRODUCTION</i>.
 A constant specifying whether the SDK is running in sandbox or production.

+      ```ADSKSpark.Client.initialize('',// Your app key
+              '',// The guest token endpoint that is implemented by your server (i.e. http://example.com/guest_token)
+              '',// The access token endpoint that is implemented by your server (i.e. http://example.com/access_token)
+              '',// The refresh access token endpoint that is implemented by your server (i.e. http://example.com/refresh_token)
+              ADSKSpark.Constants.API_HOST_SANDBOX // api host - API_HOST_PRODUCTION or API_HOST_SANDBOX
+      );```

-3. See the Sample Code section below for additional options.
+3) See the Sample Code section below for additional options.

 #### Sample Code